Gaolaboratory/SCV/README.md

 4. Click 'Next' and visualize the sequence coverage on your own PDB structure
 <img src="/images/3hff_pdb_example.png" width="300">

+note: if you encounter issues visualizing your own pdb file, please contact us.
+Some pdb files need further clean-up before using directly in SCV.

 #### Command line:
 Rest API: